wazuh/wazuh-documentation/source/setup/installing-wazuh/filebeat_rpm.rst

 Next steps
 ----------

-Once you've installed the Wazuh manager and Filebeat, you may want to :ref:`Install an Elastic server <elastic_server_centos>`.
+Once you've installed the Wazuh manager and Filebeat, you may want to :ref:`Install an Elastic server <elastic_server_rpm>`.